jlmorgan/java-functional-extras/docs/data/Maybe/static/maybeToList.md

 # `Maybe.<V>maybeToList(Maybe<V> maybe)`

-Returns an empty list for `Nothing`; otherwise, a singleton list of the underlying value of the `Just`.
+An empty list for `Nothing`; otherwise, a singleton list of the underlying value of the `Just`.

 ## Arguments